Linuxbrew/brew/docs/Maintainer-Guidelines.md

 of modification that is not whitespace in it.
 But be careful about making changes to inline patches—make sure they still apply.

-### Adding formulae
+### Adding or update formulae
-Only one maintainer is necessary to approve and merge the addition of a new formula which passes CI.
-However, if the formula addition is controversial the maintainer who adds it will be expected to fix issues that arise with it in future.
+Only one maintainer is necessary to approve and merge the addition of a new or updated formula which passes CI.
+However, if the formula addition or update is controversial the maintainer who adds it will be expected to fix issues that arise with it in future.

 ### Removing formulae
 Formulae that: